 The youngest students feel the pressure most of all.

 For many parents, one on one tutoring is the single solution to all of modern education's troubles.
 Proof of that is given with the abundance of in-home tutors and tutoring agencies, especially those specialising in help with English.

-And, if your child is an ESL student, those statistics are especially prevalent.
+And, if your child is an ESOL student, those statistics are especially prevalent.